 Summer is here and the beach is calling!
 Yay!
 But…wait.
 That means we have to put on a swimsuit, right?
 Ugh!

 Is that how you feel when you think about putting on a swimsuit this season?
-I absolutely love summertime and going to the beach, but I do have to admit that donning a swimsuit and walking around in public is not always my favorite confidence building activity if I’m not in perfect shape.
+I absolutely love summertime and going to the beach, but I do have to admit that donning a swimsuit and walking around in public is not always my favorite confidence-building activity if I’m not in perfect shape.

+For now, I’ll have to hope that my swimwear can do something for my body.
 I’m pretty sure these are common swimwear woes for most women, so when I recently came across these swimwear tips from Yulia Drummond, Creator & Designer of Voda Swim, I wanted to share her great advice on flattering fits, sensitive spots, and common dos or don’ts.

 Voda Swim is known for its ability to shape, slenderize, and boost your bust.
 Additionally, the fabric is engineered for low water absorption, so your suit stays fitted and won’t sag – especially if you’re chasing a young one around the beach!

 Yulia’s Swimwear Tips For Moms

 1. DO OR DON’T: Get a new suit every year?